mynodebtc/mynode_docs/docs/coinjoin/joinmarket.md

 To exit, simply type and enter `exit`.

 **TIP**: If you are planning to use JoinMarket as a "maker", you will need to leave your maker script running for an extended period of time.
-This would normally require you to leave an open SSH session to your myNode to keep your JoinMarket session running.
+This would normally require you to leave an open SSH session to your MyNode to keep your JoinMarket session running.
 This is impractical at best, and potentially unsecure if others might have access to your computer.

 A better way is to run your JoinMarket maker script inside of a [TMUX](https://github.com/tmux/tmux/wiki) window.
-You can start TMUX (after connecting to myNode via SSH) by entering:
+You can start TMUX (after connecting to MyNode via SSH) by entering:

 `tmux`

 Next, you start the JoinMarket virtual environment as described earlier, and then your desired maker script.

-This will allow you to end your SSH session with your myNode while leaving your JoinMarket maker/offer actively running.
+This will allow you to end your SSH session with your MyNode while leaving your JoinMarket maker/offer actively running.
-Without using TMUX, if you exit your SSH connection to your myNode, any JoinMarket script that you have running will stop.
+Without using TMUX, if you exit your SSH connection to your MyNode, any JoinMarket script that you have running will stop.

 * Github: [joinmarket/joinmarketclientserver](https://github.com/joinmarket/joinmarket-clientserver)